kevgo/conc/README.md

 conc "echo one" "echo two" "echo three"
 ```

-This runs the following commands concurrently:
+This executes the following commands concurrently:

 - `echo one`
 - `echo two`